 Nathan keeps closely abreast of affairs in his home state, though, and laments the loss of the governor’s mansion to Democrats in 2015.
 He’s been known to rant in private to aides about how he was “singlehandedly holding that party of incompetents together!”
 It’s a blow to Nathan’s pride that his political legacy in Louisiana has been partly undone, but it’s unlikely he plans to campaign for the next Republican gubernatorial nominee—the most they’ll probably get from him is an endorsement.
 State politics are in the past for Nathan and looking back is not his way.

-It was the second election he lost.
+The 2016 Republican Party presidential primary remains one of only two elections that Nathan has ever lost.
 Allies consoled him that this is common in presidential politics: many nominees for their party are runners-up in previous primaries.

 Nathan, though, just hears “loser” and resolves not to lose next time.